10xVector/sekai-meetup-bot/DISCORD_COMMANDS_GUIDE.md

 - Click the audio file attachment
 - Check your Discord audio settings
 - Make sure your device volume is up

-**"Can't see the images"**
-- Images might take a moment to load
-- Check your internet connection
-- Try refreshing Discord (Ctrl+R or Cmd+R)

 **"Wrong timezone for meetups"**
 - Meetup times auto-adjust to your Discord timezone